jonnonz1/nz-statute-book/acts/public/2014/ngati-koata-ngati-rarua-ngati-tama-ki-te-tau-ihu-and-te-atiawa-o-te-waka-a-maui-claims-settlement-act-2014.md

   (b) under section 95E of that Act, to decide whether the relevant trustees are affected persons in relation to an activity.

 ### 48 Use of statutory acknowledgement
-(1) The relevant trustees and any member of the relevant iwi may, as evidence of the iwi's association with a statutory area, cite the statutory acknowledgement that relates to that area in submissions to, and in proceedings before, a relevant consent authority, the Environmental Protection Authority or a board of inquiry under Part 6AA of the Resource Management Act 1991, the Environment Court, or the Historic Places Trust concerning activities within, adjacent to, or directly affecting the statutory area.
+(1) The relevant trustees and any member of the relevant iwi may, as evidence of the iwi's association with a statutory area, cite the statutory acknowledgement that relates to that area in submissions to, and in proceedings before, a relevant consent authority, the Environmental Protection Authority or a board of inquiry under Part 6AA of the Resource Management Act 1991, the Environment Court, or Heritage New Zealand Pouhere Taonga concerning activities within, adjacent to, or directly affecting the statutory area.
 (2) The content of a statement of association or statement of coastal values is not, by virtue of the statutory acknowledgement, binding as fact on—
   (a) relevant consent authorities:
   (b) the Environmental Protection Authority or a board of inquiry under Part 6AA of the Resource Management Act 1991:
   (c) the Environment Court:
-  (d) the Historic Places Trust:
+  (d) Heritage New Zealand Pouhere Taonga:
   (e) parties to proceedings before those bodies:
   (f) any other person who is entitled to participate in those proceedings.
 (3) However, the bodies and persons specified in subsection (2) may take the statutory acknowledgement into account.